Build an Ultralight Backpacking Setup for Less Than $650

 HammockGear’s Economy Burrow Ultralight Quilt is technically designed to be a top quilt for hammock users, but it functions the same as standard top quilts for tent sleepers.
-The 30°F version of this 800-fill down quilt is $160 and it weighs 20.6 ounces.
-If you’re a cold sleeper, you can select the 20°F version, which costs $180 and weighs 23.9 ounces.
+The 30°F version of this 850-fill down quilt is $235 and it weighs 20.6 ounces.
+If you’re a cold sleeper, you can select the 20°F version, which costs $245 and weighs 23.9 ounces.
 HammockGear also allows you to customize your quilt color and length.

 When you’re hiking with a frameless pack, having a closed-foam sleeping pad can give you a supportive, makeshift frame.
 While closed-foam sleeping pads are generally less comfortable than inflatable options, they’re more durable, more affordable, and offer a quicker setup.
-The classic Thermarest Ridgerest SOlite costs $20 and weighs 14 ounces.
-With an R-value of 2.1, this sleeping pad is best used for three-season adventures.
+Want to go as light as possible?
+Gossamer Gear’s 1/8-inch thick Thinlight Foam Pad weighs just 2.7 ounces, and will run you $22.
+If that’s not quite cushy enough, the classic Thermarest Ridgerest SOlite costs $21 and weighs 14 ounces.
+(With an R-value of 2.1, it’s still best used for three-season adventures.)

 Can you hike without trekking poles?
 Sure.
 But studies suggest that using them will take up to 30% of the stress off your joints.
 They can also be used with many ultralight shelter setups in lieu of complicated brow lines or heavy tent poles.
 The big question: Do you really need two?
 On my Appalachian Trail thru-hike, I found that using just one was supportive enough with a light load, and freed my hands up to scramble through rough terrain.